 6-8 At each grade level 6-8, our teachers have aligned classroom lessons with the six Financial Literacy Standards.
-Those activates are taught in each classroom.
+Those activities are taught in each classroom.

-Evidence: Financial Literacy units from our former Family and Consumer Science course have been moved into the math courses.
-Associated district-developed unit assessments are given during these units.
+Evidence: Financial Literacy units have been moved into the math courses.
+Associated unit assessments are used at the conclusion of the unit.